-2.2 Mental Fundamentality
+12.1.2 Mental Fundamentality

 Some states are mentally fundamental, in the sense that they don't reduce to other states.
-For example, one debate involves whether beliefs reduce to credences or credences reduce to beliefs, or whether belief and credence are both fundamental attitudes (see Jackson 2020-a).
-Others have argued that knowledge is fundamental (Williamson 2000), that seemings are fundamental (McAlister 2018), or that desires are fundamental (Lewis 1988; 1996).
+For example, one debate involves whether beliefs reduce to credences or credences reduce to beliefs, or whether belief and credence are both fundamental attitudes (see Jackson 2020a).
+Others have argued that knowledge is fundamental (Williamson 2000), that seemings are fundamental, or that desires are fundamental (Lewis 1988, 1996).
 On many of these views, we should understand other mental states in terms of the fundamental states.
 David Lewis, for example, thought that pretty much all mental states could be traced back to a belief-like state or a desire-like state.
 Some go even further and reduce desires to beliefs about the good (Price 1989; Gregory forthcoming).
-Still others reduce beliefs to high credences (Eriksson and Hajek 2007; Lee and Silva forthcoming).
-Reducing everything to a small number of attitude-types is challenging, however, because there are many candidate sui generis mental states-including imaginings, intentions, and emotions (although some reduce intentions to beliefs and emotions to beliefs; see Marušić and Schwenkler 2018 for the former and Roberts 1998 for the latter).5
+Still others reduce beliefs to high credences (Eriksson & Hájek 2007; Lee & Silva 2020).
+Reducing everything to a small number of attitude-types is challenging, however, because there are many candidate sui generis mental states-including imaginings, intentions, and emotions (although some reduce intentions to beliefs and emotions to beliefs; see Marušić & Schwenkler 2018 for the former and Roberts 1998 for the latter).6